-In this section, we first present the problem setting of adapting the model at test time using unlabeled test data.
-Next, we present the overview of our method, covering pseudo-label generation and model update, followed by its two key innovations: Confidence-Weighted Advantage and Multiple-Attempt Sampling.
+In this section, we first present the problem setting of test-time adaptation using unlabeled test data.
+Next, we present an overview of our method, covering pseudo-label generation and model update, followed by its two key innovations: confidence-weighted advantage and multiple-attempt sampling.

-\subsection{Problem Setting}
+\subsection{Problem setting}

-Audio understanding models are improved by collecting target-domain audios and questions, annotating them, and updating the model with labeled pairs.
-However, this procedure is costly and limits robustness.
-If the model can adapt itself at test time \textbf{with unlabeled test data only}, it not only reduces annotation costs but also improves robustness to unforeseen domain shifts.
+Audio understanding models are often improved by collecting domain audios and questions, annotating them, and updating the model with labeled pairs.
+However, this procedure is costly, making full automation difficult.
+Moreover, domain data collection may induce a distribution shift relative to real-world test data, potentially affecting robustness.
+If the model can adapt itself at test time \textbf{with unlabeled test data only}, it not only reduces annotation costs but also facilitates adaptation to new test conditions without additional annotation.
 In this work, we focus on Audio Question Answering (AQA) as a representative task, and our problem setting is to improve AQA performance through test-time adaptation under a label-free paradigm.